po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/Solved/READMe.md

 * We move down our page to create three elements on the same row.

 * When we move onto the coding phase of this mini-project you will note that we will be placing these three elements into a container.
-This container will determine how our elements sit on this row of our web page.
+This container will determine how our elements sit on the row of our web page.

 * Inside of our row that is highlighted in red, we see a blue highlighted box which determines how elements sit on the column.